 Terrorist attacks, by their very nature, render a place unsafe to visit, by introducing an ever-present, widely felt fear of follow up attacks.
-This is how terrorism works.
-It uses randomly placed, brutal violence as a means to create terror and fear among the masses to achieve a religious or political aim.
-Attacks come when everything feels safe, maximising the fear felt in their wake.
+This is how terrorism works, it uses randomly placed, brutal violence as a means to create terror and fear among the masses to achieve a religious or political aim.
+Attackers often hit places where feel generally feel safe, instilling a fear that was not previously present in their wake.

-Tourists in Sri Lanka are happy to whizz around the island on scooters, hang out of trains getting selfies and use the chaotic buses, as it’s all part of the experience but statistically, you are much more likely to die from one of these experiences, than a terrorist attack.
+As John Green of Sri Lanka Backpackers put it in a facebook post on the subject; “Backpackers are quite happy to hire scooters, go surfing, hang out of trains and use buses in Sri Lanka,” as they are all part of the experience but statistically, you are much more likely to die from one of these experiences, than a terrorist attack.

 But before you make your decision, here’s some food for thought.

 Have you experienced the magical waves in Indonesia any time since the 2002 bombings in Kuta, Bali?
 Indulged in traditional Tapas in Spain after the Madrid train bombings in 2004?
 Or done a yoga retreat in India after the Mumbai attacks in 2008?
 Or watched the Northern Lights in Norway any time after the shootings in July 22nd 2011?